 Bank of America Checking: I use BofA for my personal and business banking.
-The main reason I use them is that their online banking experience and features is the best, in my opinion.
+The main reason I use them is that their online banking experience and features are the best, in my opinion.

-It’s the fastest, easiest to navigate and gives great transaction details, including cashed and deposited check images.
-I can say this with confidence because between all my clients I also use Chase, Wells Fargo, Citibank, City National Bank and Huntington Bank.
+It's the fastest, easiest to navigate, and gives great transaction details, including cashed and deposited check images.
+I can say this with confidence because among all my clients, I also use Chase, Wells Fargo, Citibank, City National Bank, and Huntington Bank.
 I prefer BofA.

-Chase Business Ink Credit Card: Chase is my second favorite online banking experience, but I personally don’t not have any checking accounts there.
+Chase Ink Business Unlimited Cash Card: Chase is my second favorite online banking experience, but I personally don't have any checking accounts there.
 They usually offer a cash bonus for opening a checking account.

-I do have the Chase Ink for business 1.5% cash back credit card.
-Like the BofA card, its 1.5% back on everything, has a $500 bonus and doesn’t report to you personal credit.
+I do have the Chase Ink for business 1.5% cashback credit card, however.
+It's 1.5% back on everything, has a $750 bonus, and doesn't report to your personal credit.